What we learned from the UW Huskies’ 35-7 victory over BYU

 The third-down defense

-BYU’s offense was just 5-for-14 on third downs.
-It felt much worse for the Huskies, though, and that probably largely because of that third-and-23 that the Cougars converted in the third quarter.
+BYU’s offense was just 5 for 14 on third downs.
+It felt much worse for the Huskies, though, and that probably is largely because of that third-and-23 the Cougars converted in the third quarter.
 “Frustrating as heck,” Petersen said.
 Still, Lake isn’t worried.
 He was, in fact, quite blunt last week when asked about some of the issues on third down.
 “The only stat that matters to me is scoring defense,” he said.
 “Because our job ultimately is to keep points off the board. … I don’t get too caught up into the third-down percentage.”

 Kicking game